-The American Association for Retired Persons (AARP) partners with UnitedHealthcare to provide its members with Medigap insurance.
+The American Association of Retired People (AARP) works with UnitedHealthcare to offer Medigap insurance to its members.

 AARP offers eight different Medigap plans, though not all of them are available in every state or postal code.

-All Medigap plans, including those offered by AARP, are designed to fill the gaps left by Original Medicare by covering costs such as copayments, deductibles, and coinsurance.
+All Medigap plans, including the ones offered by AARP, are meant to fill in the gaps left by original Medicare by paying for things like copayments, deductibles, and coinsurance.